jeffgortmaker/pyblp/docs/api.rst

 .. autosummary::
    :nosignatures:
    :toctree: _api
-   :template: class_without_signature.rst
+   :template: class_without_methods_or_signature.rst

    SimulationResults

-The results can be pickled or converted into a dictionary.
+This class has all of the same methods as :class:`ProblemResults`, except for :meth:`ProblemResults.bootstrap`, :meth:`ProblemResults.compute_optimal_instruments`, and :meth:`ProblemResults.importance_sampling`.
+It can also be pickled or converted into a dictionary.

 .. autosummary::
    :toctree: _api